swapnilpaliwal-sd/onboarding_start_setup/README.md

 the onboarding page is meticulously designed to ensure seamless usability across various devices.
 This provides a consistent and engaging experience on smartphones, tablets, and desktops.

+**2. Widget Composition:** Learn how to compose Flutter widgets to build complex UIs by combining multiple smaller widgets together, creating reusable and modular code.

-**2. Custom Fonts and Shadows:** Utilizing the versatile 'Montserrat' font family, the onboarding page incorporates different weights, ranging from light to extra-bold.
+**3. Custom Fonts and Shadows:** Utilizing the versatile 'Montserrat' font family, the onboarding page incorporates different weights, ranging from light to extra-bold.
 This choice creates visually appealing typography that perfectly aligns with the project's aesthetic.

-**3. Stunning Image:** Visuals play a crucial role in capturing users' attention and effectively conveying a message.
+**4. Image:** Visuals play a crucial role in capturing users' attention and effectively conveying a message.
 Carefully selected images are strategically placed on the onboarding page to enhance visual appeal and engage users right from the moment they arrive.

-**4. Clever Image Loading Placeholder:** Image loading times can impact user experience.
+**5. Image Loading Placeholder:** Image loading times can impact user experience.
 To overcome this, clever image loading placeholders are implemented to maintain users' interest during the loading process.
 These placeholders ensure a seamless transition, providing a smooth and uninterrupted onboarding experience.